 Huge compliance resources are needed to fix this situation and the matter of WHOIS accuracy only becomes more urgent with ICANN’s planned rollout of hundreds of new gTLDs.
 ICANN’s compliance organization has already been made aware from its own work.......of continuing frauds and abuses in the WHOIS space.
 As part of the AoC, ICANN’s continued performance in the compliance area should be carefully measured to assess whether it is meeting its WHOIS commitments.

+The importance of data on accuracy levels was raised by William Dee from the Government Advisory Committee at the 2011 Singapore meeting

+We know that law enforcement are unhappy with the current compliance policies and we know there’s problems with data accuracy.
+It would be interesting to have the number of complaints received, interventions, correction actions and de-accreditations for non-compliance.
+Then evaluate how effective the compliance policy is.
+The GAC has not been provided with this information yet.

-Timportance of data onlevelRole of Registries and Registrars
+Role of Registries and Registrars

 Registries and registrars play a key role in ensuring the accuracy of WHOIS data because they are the parties responsible for collecting WHOIS data from registrants and ensuring that the data is available.
 However, several respondents to the public Discussion Paper argued that ICANN’s current contracts and policies do not require registries and registrars to actively ensure WHOIS data accuracy.
 For example, INTA argued that